 What’s better than finally making it to the checkout?
 When the checkout comes to you!
 Impress your customers and speed up their wait time with a mobile POS that a staff member can breakaway from the counter with.
 With a mobile POS, customer orders can be processed on the spot as staff work down the line.

 Don’t just make your lineup move faster, enhance the guest experience as well.
 With a customer facing display, customers can see their order and check the cost on their own.
 This means that they have the confidence that their order will be correct, and won’t waste any time asking about the final total of their order or confirming that you heard them say they wanted their latte with soy.

 Lineups make people feel powerless, and waiting can make customers more observational and competitive.
 There’s nothing more peeving to a customer than having to choose a checkout and then watch while all the other lines move faster than the one they chose.
 Eliminate that pain altogether: one line means that customers are served in the order they arrived.
 No pain, all gain.

 Clearly marked signage on food items can drastically speed up a line.
 Customers can place their order with a clear, “I’ll have a chocolate almond croissant”, instead of trying to point out and describe what they want.
 As well, think of what icons and markers you could use to symbolize answers to your most popular customer questions.
-If customers are forever asking, “What do you have that is gluten free?”, the gluten-free symbol on all gluten-free items can help clarify so time isn’t wasted at checkout.
+If customers are forever asking, “What do you have that is gluten free?” then a gluten-free symbol on all gluten-free items can help clarify so time isn’t wasted at checkout.